dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 Breaking this down further, this is basically three types of programs that all manage some sort of capability:
 - **Programs with the specific purpose of running other people's code.**
-  Operating systems run arbitrary programs and apps of dubious provenece and provide them capabilities, such as \TK.
+  Operating systems run arbitrary programs and apps of dubious provence and provide them capabilities, such as \TK.
 Web browsers do the same, but the code is implemented in Javascript and WebAssembly and the DOM, and isn't native.
 - **Programs that need to manage external hardware** are also effectively